 - Inorganic mercury compounds are poorly absorbed orally (7-15%).
 Inorganic mercury compounds are found in mercury disk batteries and are used as antibacterials (Silvadene cream, for example).

 - Organic mercury (methylmercury fungicides, phenyl mercury, ethylmercury) is well absorbed orally (90%).
 One of the organic mercury compounds, methylmercury, is the type we worry about when it comes to eating mercury contaminated fish and seafood.
-Thimerosal (a preservative) contains approximately 49% ethylmercury, which is an organic mercury.
-Organic mercury compounds tend to bioaccumulate — build up in the body over time — in humans and animals.
+Methylmercury tends to bioaccumulate — build up in the body over time — in humans and animals.
+Thimerosal (a preservative) contains approximately 49% ethylmercury, which is also an organic mercury.
+According to the World Health Organization, “ethyl mercury is actively excreted via the gut unlike methyl mercury that accumulates in the body.”

 As with other environmental contaminants, our exposure to mercury begins before birth.
 Most of a baby’s mercury exposure from the mother occurs during pregnancy, via the placenta.

 all their vitamin D

 from their mothers’ milk;